Increasing Quality Through Better Predictive Modeling

 Todd McNutt, PhD, and his team at Johns Hopkins University have been building the Oncospace database and website since 2007 to collect a large and ever-growing amount of clinical, treatment, imaging, toxicity, oncologic and patient-reported data.
 The system has been designed so that every radiation oncology patient can be treated as if they are in a clinical trial by collecting the data as part of the normal work flow.

 With his ROI grant, Dr. McNutt used the data from the head and neck cancer patients in Oncospace to build machine learning models that make personalized, evidence-based predictions of treatment toxicities related to weight loss.
-Together, Dr. McNutt, radiation oncologist Harry Quon, MD, who specializes in treating head and neck cancers, and others on the Oncospace team are working to:
+Together, Dr. McNutt, radiation oncologist Harry Quon, MD, who specializes in treating head and neck cancers, and others on the Oncospace team worked to:

 - Better understand how the spatial distribution of the radiation dose influences toxicities.